How to write a novel is a legitimate question. It can be a scary and overwhelming concept.

 It is helpful and important to remember that no first draft is ever great.
 Good quality writing and a well-developed plot don’t come first try – for anyone.

 If you’re writing and you just know that it’s a little bit horrible, keep going.
 Fix it later.
 This is how you are going to get to the end.
+Pantsers tend to be good at this, but many writers struggle to turn off the inner-perfectionist.
+But you must.

-11. Novel Writers Learn How to Edit Well
+11. Learn How to Edit Well

 Once it has come time to edit, you want to be able to edit well.
 Editing is more than just fixing typos and breaking up run-on sentences.